-- viii Support is given to the provision of Sustainable Drainage (SuDs) and other measures to avoid any net increase in water run-off contaminating the local Ramsar site (see page 8).
+- disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - viii Support is given to the provision of Sustainable Drainage (SuDs) and other measures to avoid any net increase in water run-off contaminating the local Ramsar site (see page 8).
 There may be opportunities to reduce the existing run-off rates through the use of green infrastructure which should be employed with the opportunity to create and enhance local habitats and bring about a net increase in biodiversity; - ix Future access to existing water and wastewater infrastructure must be ensured for maintenance and upsizing purposes. - x Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - xi.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).

-4.23 This policy allocates land immediately to the south of New Place Farm for a housing development scheme that may comprise 20 dwellings intended as affordable homes for local people in perpetuity and as self-build homes.
-The land has been made available for this purpose by the landowner.

-4.24 Pulborough Parish Council has produced a Site Assessment Report April 2019.
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.23 This policy allocates land immediately to the south of New Place Farm for a housing development scheme that may comprise 20 dwellings intended as affordable homes for local people in perpetuity and as self-build homes.
+The land has been made available for this purpose by the landowner. - 4.24 Pulborough Parish Council has produced a Site Assessment Report April 2019.
 In addition, the Submission Strategic Environmental assessment (SEA) April 2020 (as updated by Background Study Paper 2 April 2021) provides an assessment of the site for allocation.
 Background Study paper 1 April 2021 contains detailed information regarding the heritage assets impacted by the site allocation and combined with details within the submitted Consultation Statement, there is significant information to draw on to support the allocation of this site.
-Background Study papers produced in April 2021 consider several further additions to the policy.

-4.25 Land off Glebelands has been allocated within the PNP due to the number of positive impacts the development will secure.
+Background Study papers produced in April 2021 consider several further additions to the policy. - 4.25 Land off Glebelands has been allocated within the PNP due to the number of positive impacts the development will secure.
 The land creates the opportunity to establish a Community Land Trust (CLT) scheme to deliver a mix of self-build and affordable homes (to be retained in perpetuity for local people).
 A Trust has recently been formed and is expected to bring forward a scheme as a normal planning application for the full site in due course.
-Should the Pulborough CLT choose not to take this up for any reason, affordable and self-build homes will continue to be supported on this site

-4.26 The site is located within an Archaeological Notification Area (ANA) that will be affected by the site allocation.
+Should the Pulborough CLT choose not to take this up for any reason, affordable and self-build homes will continue to be supported on this site - 4.26 The site is located within an Archaeological Notification Area (ANA) that will be affected by the site allocation.
 This covers the whole site (and is much larger than the site boundary).
 The ANA reference number is DWS8563 and relates to 'Large Roman Settlement Area' and falls within the red category.
-The key data points that are located close to/within the site have been provided on the Historical Environment Records (HER) by the County Council include: MWS2740 - Circular feature/cropmark MWS8583 - Roman building/wall MWS11753 - Homestreet Farm/historic farmstead MWS3314 - Roman buildings/foundations
+The key data points that are located close to/within the site have been provided on the Historical Environment Records (HER) by the County Council include:

+MWS2740 - Circular feature/cropmark MWS8583 - Roman building/wall MWS11753 - Homestreet Farm/historic farmstead MWS3314 - Roman buildings/foundations